Our Rates and Fees

 The amount of time involved in a case can never be predicted with precision, since there may be variables that cannot be anticipated.
 But during our initial consultation, we will make an honest effort to help you determine and anticipate the costs involved.
 We do this by getting to know you, the specifics of your case and the results you wish to achieve.

-There is a $200 consultation fee for the initial half-hour consultation with one of our lawyers, except for our managing partner Mr. Aaron Dishon, who charges $500 for a full hour consultation.
 Completing a personal consultation and hiring the right attorney for your case can save you thousands of dollars during and after your divorce.
 It’s all about choosing the right divorce attorney for you and your unique situation.

 “Hiring the right attorney for your case can save you thousands of dollars during and after your divorce.”